 Instruct patients or caregivers in the technique of proper syringe and needle disposal, and advise them not to reuse these items.
 Instruct patients to inject the full amount of KESIMPTA according to the directions provided in the Instructions for Use.
 Dispose of pens and syringes in a puncture-resistant container.

 Manufactured by: Novartis Pharmaceuticals Corporation East Hanover, NJ 07936 U.S. License No.: 1244

-KESIMPTA and SENSOREADY is a [registered] trademark of Novartis AG.
+KESIMPTA and SENSOREADY are [registered] trademarks of Novartis AG.

 MEDICATION GUIDE